DaHaiz/ngFlowchart/README.md

 * `mouseOverConnector` The connector object from the model witch is hovered by the mouse or `null`.
 * `draggedNode` The node object from the model witch is dragged.
 * `nodeCallbacks` The object you assigned to `nodeCallbacks` on the `callbacks` attribute of `fc-canvas`.

+### Modelservice
+Our `Modelfactory` could contain some interesting functions for you to use.
+Instantiate it with `Modelfactory(model, selectedObjects)` with model and selectedObjects as references to the same objects you gave the canvas.

 ## Browser Support
 ngFlowchart supports Chrome, Firefox, Opera and IE10+.
 Safari is not supported.
 PRs to expand support are welcome.